 Now you need to compel them to stay!
 Jumping into the detail is not ideal.
 First, provide a clear introduction and support this with a list of important points in order of popularity (not glamor).
 Finish with a conclusion that encourages your visitor to fill in the web form for more information.

 Focus on delivering a logical flow of solid information with no hype.
 Be careful with introducing novelty and intrigue as is commonly suggested.
 Yes, it does make interesting reading but it may also discredit you.
 It is a fine line between genius and insanity and you need your message to be the former.

 If you can offer your visitor complete, relevant, accurate, and timely information in a way that progressively builds their understanding, then you can begin to relax the three-second rule.

 We want the visitor to evaluate alternatives on your site, and not be lured elsewhere.
 If you have multiple offerings that are similar, list them separately and use comparison charts to keep the visitor's level of interest high.
 Visitors love to compare, and deciding which of your products to buy is a good thing.

 Visitors who venture into the detail pages need to see examples of what can be done with your product or service and see customer references or feedback, from those who are using your products or services.

 When it comes to communication, people are complicated – just look at your friends.
 Some like to pick up the phone, some like email, other people like social media, and some prefer the anonymity of chatting.
 They all have their reasons - accommodating them all is important.

 Live chat is one of the easiest ways for your visitor to resolve concerns without making a commitment or disclosing information.

-Your website is the front door to your business, and millions of visitors may potentially walk by this door.
-Modern hosting technologies such as Sitecore CMS have powerful tools to keep visitors on your site, glued to your pages.
+Your website is the front door to your business.
+Powerful hosting technologies such as Sitecore CMS have personalization tools to keep visitors on your site, and glued to your pages.